 - a.
 Provide a breath alcohol content (BAC) test and all supplies and consumables necessary to operate the instrument, in accordance with the Probation Form 45.
-The vendor shall provide and use a reliable instrument approved by the CO. - b.
+The vendor shall provide and use a reliable instrument approved by the USPO/USPSO. - b.
 Ensure all staff using the instrument are trained and familiar with its operation as outlined in the manufacturer's operation instructions, and their training is documented. - c.
 Report a positive BAC test, no show, or refusal of the defendant/person under supervision to take the BAC test to the USPO/USPSO within 24 hours. - d.
-Utilize the Breathalyzer Log (included in the Section J attachments) to indicate those defendants/persons under supervision tested, the staff performing the test, the reason for the test, the test results, additional comments, to include refusal by the defendant/person under supervision.
-Use of any other log shall be approved by the CO. - e.
-Maintain an instrument log (included in the Section J attachments) that will document the instrument's serial number, requirements for calibration, dates of calibration, and the date for the next calibration.
-Use of any other Instrument logs shall be approved by the CO.
+Maintain a log to indicate those defendants/persons under supervision tested, the staff performing the test, the reason for the test, the test results, and a column for additional comments, to include refusal by the defendant/person under supervision.
+This log shall be approved by the USPO/USPSO.

+e.
+Maintain an instrument log that will document the instrument's serial number, requirements for calibration, dates of calibration, and the date for the next calibration.
+Instrument logs shall be approved by the USPO/USPSO.